 Quirky shoe fiends Fluevog are open for trade in their funky corner shop, fitted out with neon signs and eclectic designs.
 Stand out in some acid-bright sneakers or a Y2K-inspired platform.
 You can even grab a vegan ‘leather’ pair and tread around on 100 per cent recycled rubber soles.

 Get crafty when you pick up vintage-style leather journals and stationery at Il Papiro.
 Swoon over the calligraphy sets and monogrammed wax seals that will add a dash of romance to your letter writing.
-Only one customer can head in at a time, which must make this the most exclusive and COVID-safe stationery store in town.
+The pint-sized stationery store imports all its beautiful stock from Florence.

 Give yourself a post-dinner treat with Pidapipo’s authentic and artisanal Italian-style gelato.
 Stack your cone with flavours like blood orange sorbetto, rhubarb crumble or rose.
 You can’t leave without trying a scoop of yummy no-frills fior di latte.
 Just look for the big round window and pink neon sign.